Powell Manufacturing Company: History

 The Powell Brothers, Hayward and Channing Powell, started manufacturing radios in the mid-1920s, immediately after they graduated from Manual Arts High School in Los Angeles in 1924.
-Their first company, Winner Radio, produced expensive radios which did not sell well and then inexpensive radios which did.
+Their first company, Winner Radio, produced expensive radios, which did not sell well, and then inexpensive radios that did.

-During 1925, Hayward Powell developed appendicitis, and in early 1926 had an appendectomy.
-During Hayward's recovery, the brothers took a five-month cross-country trip.
+During 1925, Hayward Powell developed appendicitis and in early 1926 had an appendectomy.
+During Hayward's recovery, the brothers took a five-month, cross-country trip.
 When they returned to Los Angeles, they started Powell Manufacturing Company in 1926 to make battery eliminators, soon also making box-style table radios typical of the 1920s.

-By 1930 they were part of the reputation of Los Angeles as the "midget capital of the world", making what are now referred to as cathedral-style table radios (midget in comparison to earlier floor-standing consoles and large-box table radios).
-In 1931 they were also selling the even-smaller "pee-wee" cathedral-style table radios which had become popular.
-Before they exited the radio business in 1932, they produced an innovative radio that was just nine inches square and thirty-four inches high, which was perhaps the forerunner of the chair-side style radios.
+By 1930, they were part of the reputation of Los Angeles as the "midget capital of the world", making what are now referred to as cathedral-style table radios (midget in comparison to earlier floor-standing consoles and large-box table radios).
+In 1931, they were also selling the even-smaller "pee-wee" cathedral-style table radios that had become popular.
+Before they exited the radio business in 1932, they produced an innovative radio that was just 9 inches square and 34 inches high, which was perhaps the forerunner of the chair-side style radios.

 In the mid-1930s, they moved into scooter production.
 The Powell manufacturing facility in Compton, California, switched to war production in 1942.
-After World War II, Powell again returned to scooter production with the C-47, P-48, P-49 step through models.
-The Powell Streamliner model, used by U.S. Airborne troops during World War II, was copied and served as the basis for the original Fuji Rabbit scooter in June 1946 (six months before the first Vespa scooter).
+After World War II, Powell again returned to scooter production with the C-47, P-48, and P-49 step-through models.
+The Powell Streamliner model, used by U.S. Airborne troops during World War II, was copied and served as the basis for the original Fuji Rabbit scooter in June 1946 (6 months before the first Vespa scooter).